Juniper/contrail-operator/deploy/openshift/docs/Openshift-KVM.md

 ```
 # wget https://raw.githubusercontent.com/RedHatOfficial/ocp4-helpernode/master/docs/examples/virt-net.xml
 ```
-Create a virtual network using this file file provided in this repo (modify if you need to).
+Create a virtual network using this file provided in this repo (modify if you need to).

 ```
 # virsh net-define --file virt-net.xml